joshuacnf/Probabilistic-Generating-Circuits/README.md

 https://arxiv.org/abs/2102.09768

-SimplePGCs are one of the simplest classes of probabilistic generating circuits that are neither sum-product networks (SPNs) nor determinantal point processes (DPPs).
+SimplePGCs are one of the simplest classes of probabilistic generating circuits that are not trivially subsumed by sum-product networks (SPNs) with determinantal point processes (DPPs) as input distributions.
 This implementation for SimplePGC learns joint distributions over <em>binary</em> random variabels.